grpc/grpc-community/governance.md

 ## Decision Making And Voting

 gRPC is an open-source [project / organization](https://github.com/grpc/) with an open collaboration philosophy.
-This means that the Github project is the source of truth for every aspect of the project, including its philosophy, design, road map, and APIs. *If it's part of the project, it's in the repos.
+This means that the GitHub project is the source of truth for every aspect of the project, including its philosophy, design, road map, and APIs. *If it's part of the project, it's in the repos.
 If it's in the repos, it's part of the project.*